Our All inclusive Package -Now Subject to availability

 This package includes:

-Accommodations for two per night in our beach bungalows, Breakfast, lunch and dinner for two, includes non alcoholic beverages and all gratuities.
+Accommodations for two per night in our beach bungalows, Breakfast, lunch and dinner for two, includes limited alcoholic beverages served at meal times only.Gratuities are not included.
+Kids on the all inclusive are priced as follows

 The Blue Holes of Exuma